eclipse-che/che-docs/src/main/_docs/setup/setup-cli.md

   --debug                              Enable debugging of che server --trace                              Activates trace output for debugging CLI
 ```

+The CLI has three primary phases: initialization, configuration, and start.
+The initialization phase is executed by `init` and will install version-specific files into the folder mounted to `/data`.
+This includes the universal configuration file named `che.env`, a version identifier, and a location where configuration files will be saved.
+The configuration is executed by the `config` command and takes as input your `che.env` configuration file, the OS of your host, and then generates an OS-specific set of configuration files in the `/data/instance` folder that can be used to run an instance of Che.
+The configuration phase will run an initialization if a folder is not found.
+Every execution of the `config` command will overwrite the files in `/data/instance` with the latest configuration.
+This way if an admin modifies any configuration file, the instance's configuration files will be updated to be guaranteed consistent.
+The CLI generates a large number of configuration files specific to running Che.
+The configuration files are sourced from Puppet templates that are stored in our GitHub repository under `/dockerfiles/init`.
+The start phase is executed by `start` and will use a configuration-generated `docker-compose-container.yml` file to launch Eclipse Che.
+The start phase always executes a `config` command, so any files that were edited in `/data/instance` will be overwritten with the generated configuration from the CLI.

 The CLI will hide most error conditions from standard out.
 Internal stack traces and error output is redirected to `cli.log`, which is saved in the host folder where `:/data` is mounted.